canonical/pylxd/doc/source/storage-pools.rst

 =============

 LXD supports creating and managing storage pools and storage volumes.
 General keys are top-level.
-Driver specific keys are name spaced by driver name.
+Driver specific keys are namespaced by driver name.
 Volume keys apply to any volume created in the pool unless the value is overridden on a per-volume basis.